in

 • The overlap of atypical symptoms in older adults with conditions such as tension-type headaches or stroke poses significant challenges for accurate diagnosis and proper treatment selection.

-• Polypharmacy heightens the risk of adverse drugs, which can impede successful migraine treatment, as previously noted.
+• Polypharmacy heightens the risk of adverse drug reactions, which can impede successful migraine treatment, as previously noted.

 • Traditional migraine treatments may not be suitable because of contraindications due to their health status or potential interactions with other medications they are taking.